SylvainDe/DidYouMean-Python/README.md

 As for the technical details :

  * this is under MIT License : you can do anything you want as long as you provide attribution back to this project.
- * I try to follow [PEP 8](http://legacy.python.org/dev/peps/pep-0008/) as much as possible
+ * I try to follow [PEP 8](http://legacy.python.org/dev/peps/pep-0008/) and [PEP 257](https://www.python.org/dev/peps/pep-0257/) as much as possible.
+Compliancy is checked during continuous integration using the [pep8](https://pypi.python.org/pypi/pep8) and [pep257](https://pypi.python.org/pypi/pep257) checkers.
- * I try to have most of the code covered by unit tests
+ * I try to have most of the code covered by unit tests.
+ * I try to write the code in such a way that it works on all Python versions from 2.6 (included).